heather-yaple/auth-me-project/README.md

     }
     ```

-### Get details of a cabin from an id
+### Get details of a spot from an id

-Returns the details of a cabin specified by its id.
+Returns the details of a spot specified by its id.

 * Require Authentication: false
 * Request
   * Method: GET
-  * Route path: /api/cabins/:cabinId
+  * Route path: /api/spots/:spotId
   * Body: none

 * Successful Response